theotherp/nzbhydra2/readme.md

 If you plan on doing any frontend work (JS, CSS, HTML): Please contact me first and don't just create a PR for changes on the merged CSS / JS files.

 Please send merge requests to the develop branch!

+## Why Java?
+While I don't think I need to justify myself I expect a lot of negativity because of my decision to go with Java.
+While it's not as cool as python it allows me to develop the bestion version of Hydra.
+I develop Java by day and I know it best.
+There's a lot of stuff I wouldn't have been able to do in version 1 - not because it cannot be done with python but because I just don't know it less well.
+Yes, it takes more memory.
+Yes, it nags you about updates (which you should absolutely do!).
+Still, I'm convinces v2 of Hydra is a huge improvement over v1.
+And 90% of users won't ever care about what programming language it's written in.

 ## Contact ###
 Send me an email at TheOtherP@gmx.de or a PM at https://www.reddit.com/user/TheOtherP